 Whether you want to take in impressive views, walk across the state line (Oregon-Washington or vice versa) or are simply a fan of the movie Wild, there are plenty of great reasons to walk across the Bridge of the Gods.

 Named for the historical Bridge of the Gods land bridge that blocked the Columbia River as the result of a landslide, the modern cantilever bridge was opened in 1926.
-Apparently Charles Lindbergh flew over and under the bridge the next year, fresh from his trans-Atlantic flight, but I haven’t been able to find any evidence for that rumour!
+I read that Charles Lindbergh flew over and under the bridge the next year, fresh from his trans-Atlantic flight.
+But I haven’t been able to find any evidence for that rumour!

 A brief visit to Washington

 While the views were undoubtedly appealing, my own motivation for walking across the bridge was to get to Washington and add another US state to my tally.*

 I have some uncertainty about the precise number of states I’ve visited (do I count the ones I’ve driven through, but not stepped out into?!).
 But my best guess is that Washington pushed me to 17 which, while a respectable number, is only 34% of the way through all 50.
 I have a long way to go!

 *Disclaimer: I much prefer to properly visit states rather than simply hop over the border.
 It would be an absolute dream to really see each one but, being short on time and budget, I’ll settle for a quick visit!

 One thing to be aware of: there’s no sidewalk for pedestrians.
 Not having seen Wild, this made me wary of whether pedestrians should cross at all.
 Fortunately there was a sign at the toll station that listed “Bikes/Pedestrians: Free”.
 So it’s definitely fine to go on foot.

 As we approached we thought we’d better check whether there was any protocol in particular for pedestrians.
 We were advised to 1) walk facing traffic and 2) keep close to the railings.